fmpisantos/pack.nvim/README.md

 - Check that plugin files return proper configuration tables
 - Verify paths use dot notation correctly (dots instead of slashes)
 - Make sure `pack.install()` is called after all `pack.require()` calls for each group
+- When using events, verify the event names are valid autocmd events
+- For oil file compatibility issues, try using `event = "VimEnter"` instead of other events